by brand

 Quick answer

 Tern frame numbers are stamped into the frame, commonly around the bottom bracket area.
 Tern folding and cargo bikes are valuable and portable, so they are a city theft target.
-Run the number through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+Run the number through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Tern stamps the frame number